rodinalex/TiBi/README.md

 - Ensure all dependencies are installed in your environment

 **App won't start after building:**
-- Try running from terminal to see error messages (see commands above)
+- Try running from terminal to see error messages
-- Check that all required files are included in your spec file

 ---